cities we love

 And in typical Bavarian confidence, that’s their way of saying – this is where you’ll find the only true coffee.

-In Munich, you can actually enjoy this coffee experience not just here, but at three lovely market locations, each offering a slice of the most delightful market atmosphere.
+In Munich, you can enjoy this coffee experience not just here, but at three lovely market locations, each offering a slice of the most delightful market atmosphere.

 If you love sipping your coffee while watching the city wake up, these Specialty Coffee spots will surely make you happy.